MacFJA/php-redisearch-integration/README.md

 ### The interface mapping

-If a class implement the interface `\MacFJA\RediSearch\Integration\MappedClass` then the methods of this interface will be used by the `\MacFJA\RediSearch\Integration\ClassProvider`.
+You can create your own mapping by implementing the `\MacFJA\RediSearch\Integration\Mapping` interface, and add the class to the `SimpleProvider`.

-Interface mapping is enabled by default in the `\MacFJA\RediSearch\Integration\CompositeProvider`.
+(The `SimpleProvider` can be added to a `CompositeProvider`)

 ## Events

-The `ObjectManager` emit several events to allow you to alter its behavior.
+The `ObjectWorker` emit several events to allow you to alter its behavior.

 Event have separate into two main group: **Before** and **After** group.
 With the **Before** group you can change configurations before interacting with Redis.